matyldamm/Projekt2/Task1.md

 -----------------------------------

-2. Rename Subject entity to Course and modify it such that it has the following properties:
+2. Rename Course entity to Course and modify it such that it has the following properties:

 * Course Code (string)
 * Title (string)